Experiential Education that Inspires Action

 Brevard College is committed to an experiential liberal arts education that encourages personal growth and inspires artistic, intellectual, and social action.

-At Brevard College, education is much more than learning the ‘right answers’ and doing well on a test.
-Experiential academics develop students’ ability to think, work in a group, and reflect upon and apply their learning to real world problems.
+Faculty develop students’ ability to think, work in a group, and reflect upon and apply their learning to real-world problems.

-Our classrooms are student-centric.
-Our classes are problem-based; we use content to tackle important issues rather than just deliver information.
+Classrooms are student-centric and problem-based.
+Faculty use content to tackle important issues rather than just deliver information.

 The Experiential Education Process